houmanhafez/shell-analyzer/README.md

 # Shell Analyzer

-basic tool that reads your shell histories and prints the top 10 commands with commit counts in a tview box.
+Shell Analyzer reads your shell histories and shows you facts about your usage.

+It currently shows your top 10 most used commands (excluding sudo ofc), facts about your git usage and so on.
+It uses tview with a vintage BIOS look and runs in the terminal.

 ## Requirements